oussemamansouri/JAVA-Challenges/Challenge 14 Calculation of Unique Paths in a Grid/Description.md

 # Calculation of Unique Paths in a Grid

 Write a method named `numberOfUniquePaths` that takes two integers m and n representing the number of rows and columns in a grid, respectively, and returns the number of unique paths to move from the top-left corner to the bottom-right corner, moving only down or right.

-## Example Output:

-Input: rows = 3, columns = 3
-Output: 6

-Example of a 3x3 grid:

-0   1   2
-3   4   5
-6   7   8

-Here's the translated and formatted description for a GitHub text file:

-css
-Copier le code
-# Calculation of Unique Paths in a Grid

-Write a method named `numberOfUniquePaths` that takes two integers m and n representing the number of rows and columns in a grid, respectively, and returns the number of unique paths to move from the top-left corner to the bottom-right corner, moving only down or right.